$29,00 (USD) OR €26,00 (Euro) to this paypal address: [wcologarb

 Notes on grades lower than 3/3:

-too stiff, not enough tools to bend the sound out of recognition
+[timbre plasticity]: often too tight / stiff, not enough tools to bend the sound out of

-practically top-notch, but some may find the wobbly knobs bothersome
+[ui & ease of use]: top-notch, but you may find the wobbly knobs or small

 SHORT HISTORY OF PROPHETS: